ml-project-2020/covid/README.md

 ## Motivation and Brief Summary
 The current pandemic caused by the SARS-CoV-2 virus represents an unprecedented challenge to the global economy.
 As of June 2020, about 7 million people have tested positive and more than 400,000 have died as a result of the virus.
 In order to provide data-driven policy advice to individual countries analysis and modeling should be done on national-level data.
 With under-funded healthcare systems, institutional-weakness, and large informal economic sectors, Mexico faces a gigantic challenge to contain the virus.
 We developed classification algorithms to predict death and hospitalization among individuals who tested positive for the virus in Mexican soil using a mix of health and socioeconomic variables at the individual and municipality levels.
-Using ten-fold cross-validation and synthetic minority over-sampling linear support vectors, logistic regression, decision trees, and random forest models were trained to predict patient outcomes (survival vs death and hospitalization vs home recovery).
+Using ten-fold cross-validation and synthetic minority over-sampling support vector machine, logistic regression, decision trees, and random forest models were trained to predict patient outcomes (survival vs death and hospitalization vs home recovery).

 ## Setup
 If you want to replicate the presented analysis, some modules must be installed.
 Particularly, the following: